 - Reduce the excess plasma levels of a variety of inflammatory mediators (including pathogen associated molecular patterns PAMPS and damage associated molecular patterns DAMPs)

-- Treatment or mitigation of secondary organ failure
+- Mitigation of secondary organ failure

-For further information see under Therapeutic Effects
+For further information see under Therapeutic Aspects

 - Septic and vasoplegic shock